qiangsiwei/StrayBirds/_posts/2016-07-04-LFG-based_generation.md

 ## Generation from f-Structures

-The LFG-based statistical generation model defines the conditional probability P(T|F), for each candidate functionally annotated c-structure tree T (which fully specifies a surface realisation) given an f- structure F.
+The LFG-based statistical generation model defines the conditional probability P(T|F), for each candidate functionally annotated c-structure tree T (which fully specifies a surface realisation) given an f-structure F.

 P(T|F) is then decomposed as the product of the probabilities of all the functionally annotated CFG rewriting rules X → Y (conditioned on the left hand side (LHS) X and local features of the corresponding f-structure φ(X)) contributing to the tree T (Eq.
 2).